 Within the packaging design process, designers can convey various feelings according to the shapes of different objects.
 Shapes and symbols can also be used to effectively capture attention and boost recall and recognition.

 Take wine labels for example.
 Label design communicates a lot about the taste of wine and pricing.
 Wine bottle and label design even sets an expectation regarding the quality of wine.
-For the launch of Mokshh Wines, the design team chose sublimation printing technique instead of taking transparent sticker or original wine paper.
+For the launch of Mokshh Wines in India, the design team chose sublimation printing technique instead of taking transparent sticker or original wine paper.
 Wine brand identity appeared to be a part of the bottle, giving it a different look from other wine brands in its category.

 To conclude, product packaging is an important touch point for your brand and an important element of branding mix.
 God is in the details.
 Quality of material, packaging shape and printing techniques are as important as the graphic design elements of your packaging.